-theory lies in the properties assumed for the value function of economic agents under uncertainty.
+"Prospect theory" provides a systematic description of people's tastes, choices or prospects under uncertainty.
+As explained in more detail below, the essence of prospect theory lies in the properties assumed for the value function of economic agents under uncertainty.
 In general, neoclassical economics assumes that economic agents have a concave and risk-averse utility function.
 In prospect theory, people's utility does not depend on the absolute level of the outcome, but rather on the magnitude of change from a certain "reference point."
 Furthermore, the value function is concave (risk averse) for gains as neoclassical economics assumes, but it is convex for losses (risk seeking).
 Prospect theory therefore makes it possible to provide a coherent explanation for "anomalies" that are regarded as irrational and difficult to explain with neoclassical economics.

-2. Prospect theory (loss aversion, the endowment effect, and the framing effect)
+2. Prospect theory (loss aversion, endowment effect, and framing effect)

 We briefly explain why nominal wages become downwardly rigid by providing an overview of several survey examples conducted in previous literature.
-Before moving to specifics, we first explain three key notions of the theory: loss aversion, the endowment effect, and the framing effect.
+Before moving to specifics, we first explain three key notions of the theory: loss aversion, endowment effect, and framing effect.